HardlyDifficult/Tutorials/Chapter5.md

  - Start: fired once the intro sequence is complete.
  - End: fired once the player has beat the level.

-We add this to evil cloud and the door so that their sprites are visible but the spawners are not enabled until the intro animations completes.
+We add this to EvilCloud and the door so that their sprites are visible but the spawners are not enabled until the intro animations completes.

 <br>Create a Timeline event: